 This guy was good in tech, website, research, design, but wasn’t good at client servicing.
 So, I asked him to do what he loves to do.
 Within a span of 2 months, he became one of the best performers of the month.

 I don’t want anyone to disrespect me, not even clients.
 Rather than sacking my employee, I chose to sack that client.
-The client couldn’t fathom that despite being a startup, I could sack him.
+The client couldn’t fathom that in spite of being a start-up, I could sack him.
 My value system is more valuable than money.

-Firing your employee is easy, but igniting the fire within him for the betterment of himself is important.
-It’s okay to commit mistakes.
-An employee is like a candle- Ready to burn, just to keep you lighted.
-And it’s our duty to take care of them.
-Business isn’t about minting monies.
+Firing your employee is easy, but igniting the fire within him for his own betterment is important.
+It’s okay to make mistakes.
+An employee is like a candle: ready to burn, just to keep you lighted.
+And it’s your duty to take care of him/her.
+Business isn’t about minting money.
 It’s about people.
 If they are happy, you will certainly grow.